Degree to be awarded: Master of Science in Engineering (Computer Science)

 - Can do independent research on a problem posed by the supervisor and present his/her results in a coherent and understandable way.

 The curriculum starts with a core module where students acquire basic skills in computer science (24 ECTS).
-You can choose one of the five specialisation modules (24 ECTS).
-In addition the curriculum has a Master’s seminar module (12 ECTS), the electives module (12 ECTS), the practice module (12 ECTS).
+You can choose one of the three specialisation modules (24 ECTS).
+In addition the curriculum has a Master’s seminar module (6 ECTS), the electives module (12 ECTS), the practice module (18 ECTS).
 You can take 6 ECTS of optional courses from any of University’s subject areas.
 In the end of your studies you have to submit a Master’s thesis (30 ECTS).

-The core module consists of four 6 ECTS courses: Advanced Algorithmics, Discrete Mathematics, Distributed Systems and System Modelling.
+The core module consists of four 6 ECTS courses: Algorithmics, Design and Analysis of Algorithms, Distributed Systems and Machine Learning.

-In the specialisation module you have to choose 24 ECTS worth of courses within one of the five specialisations:
+In the specialisation module you have to choose 24 ECTS worth of courses within one of the three specialisations:

 - Distributed Systems